qwertyu63/MonsterBreedingDemo/README.md

 ## The Performance Stage:
 The main use for your monsters, putting them on stage to put on a show.
 Once you have monsters on stage, you can hold a show and select a stat for them to show off.
 Up to three monsters can be on stage at once.

+## The Records Room:
+In the records room, you can save and close the game.
+Once implemented, you will also be able to check what trophies you have been awarded here, but you can't get trophies yet, so...